jdoleary/Stealth_em_up/README.md

 * Setting the CacheAsBitmap flag makes a display object's content (children) be rendered to a texture, and then that texture is drawn.
 With CacheAsBitmap on, children's rotation (for example) is excluded.

 * Drag code is updated in CodePractice repo.
+* You can use different gameLoops for different game states.